 When the weather is at its best, visiting one of the many NJ parks is a must.
 Heading to a park can be just the thing your family needs to breathe in some fresh air, see blooms, and sneak in a bit of fitness too.
-Whether you want to reach the Garden State’s highest point, explore a Revolutionary War historic park, or observe a freshwater marsh, there are plenty of unique parks and wide-open places you can go to enjoy a hike, try fishing or have a picnic.
-And for summer 2022, all entry into NJ state parks, forests, and recreation areas are free.
+Whether you want to reach the Garden State’s highest point, explore a Revolutionary War historic park, or observe a freshwater marsh, there are plenty of unique parks and wide-open places to enjoy a hike, try fishing, or have a picnic.
 Read on to find the top parks in NJ to visit now or later. (featured photo credit: istock/Ultima_Gaina)

 NJ Parks in Northern New Jersey